-SI 2016 continues to add upgrades to D-Tools’ legendary design capabilities.
-Changes to the D-Tools Visio and AutoCAD interfaces provide users with unparalleled power and automation tools that will help better generate industry-specific drawings with data-driven Visio Shapes and AutoCAD blocks – streamlining the design process and significantly improving communication across teams.
+SI continues to add upgrades to D-Tools’ legendary design capabilities.
+Enhancements to the D-Tools Visio and AutoCAD interfaces – including support for AutoCAD 2019 – provide users with unparalleled power and automation tools that will help better generate industry-specific drawings with data-driven Visio Shapes and AutoCAD blocks – streamlining the design process and significantly improving communication across teams.

-New Plan View Shapes w/Coverage – New plan view shapes show area coverage for motion detectors, dome cameras, and wireless access points.
+Plan View Shapes w/Coverage – Plan view shapes show area coverage for motion detectors, dome cameras, and wireless access points.
 These new shapes have options to show colors, degrees of coverage (from 10 to 360 degrees) in order to visually communicate signal coverage.

 A Plan view drawing will communicate to installers where the equipment will be placed in a room or building.
 Whether working natively in AutoCAD or importing a .dwg file into Visio, you can place equipment from the D-Tools project file onto the drawing surface.
 You can import AutoCAD files into Visio and layer your equipment over the plan view, or you can create your Plan drawing natively in either Visio or AutoCAD.

 D-Tools System Integrator comes with multiple libraries of industry-specific plan view shapes that will help make it both easier to create drawings using universally accepted industry standards and clearly communicate with trade professionals.
 These plan view shapes are tied to specific product categories in the D-Tools library, and you can assign any shape to a specific category.
 D-Tools provides AV libraries based on the J-STD-710 symbols created by a joint committee from CEDIA, CEA and InfoComm, Security shapes based on the SIA standard, and a number of other shape categories.